Patient and Visitor FAQs

 Physical contact between a patient and care partner is a personal decision.
 We recommend that patients and care partners limit physical contact.
-However, good hand hygiene practices as care partners are entering and departing as well as the use of masks and other personal protection equipment, as appropriate, will minimize the risk of a hug or other brief direct physical contact.
+However, the use of masks and good hand hygiene practices will minimize the risk of transmission of infection from a hug or other direct physical contact.

 Do care partners need to keep their masks on while in the patient's room?

-For the protection of the patient, care partner and staff, we ask that both care partners and patients wear a mask throughout the visit.
+For the protection of the patient, care partner and staff, we ask that both care partners and patients wear a mask throughout the visit when masking is required in our tiered policy.
 This is especially important in case someone is an asymptomatic carrier of the COVID-19 virus.

 What special procedures are there for care partners visiting a COVID-19 patient?